 As part of the process, we will have a period of self-study that lasts approximately one-and-a-half years.
 During this period, we will collect and review data and policies involving areas related to the college’s operation, infrastructure, curriculum management and learning environment to ensure that we meet the LCME’s requisite 12 standards related to the function and structure of a medical school.

-We encourage everyone to actively participate in our successful reaccreditation.
-We will keep you updated throughout the process, and have developed this website as a reference to stay apprised of our LCME accreditation progress and updates.
+College leaders and I encourage everyone to actively participate in our successful reaccreditation.
+I will keep you updated throughout the process.
+You can also reference this website to stay apprised of our LCME accreditation progress and updates.

 Thank you in advance for your help and cooperation.
-I’m looking forward to understanding our institution’s strengths and opportunities for growth as we move into the future as one of the nation’s leading institutions in medical education.
-Please reach out to me if you have any questions.
+I am looking forward to understanding our institution’s strengths and opportunities for growth as we move into the future as one of the nation’s leading institutions in medical education.
+Please reach out to me if you have questions.

 Message from our Vice Dean for Education